 If you are interested in the growing field of chiropractic medicine, a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is the best preparation for a graduate program in chiropractic.
-Central students succeed in securing acceptance into chiropractic programs with help from an on-campus pre-health adviser, internship coordinator and academic advisers.
+Central students succeed in securing acceptance into chiropractic programs with help from an on-campus pre-health advisor, internship coordinator and academic advisors.

 Central College has a transfer agreement with Palmer College of Chiropractic in Davenport, Iowa, which allows Central biology majors to earn both a bachelor’s degree and the doctor of chiropractic degree.